-This nibble is reserved for future use and shall be encoded to all zeros (0).
+This field is reserved for future use and shall be encoded to all zeros (0).

 A security service is generally managed through the establishment of a security service association between two security agents.
-In the event that there are multiple security agents that are active on a single VC, or when a single security agent is providing multiple security services, there is a need to support multiple security associations within a given VC.
+If there are more than two security agents that are active on a single VC, there is a need to support multiple security associations within a given VC.
+If a pair of security agents is providing multiple security services, multiple security associations may be supported on the VC.

-The Relative ID is used to identify the security association that a SSIE SAS belongs, and to provide a means of specifying the order in which SSIE SASs will be processed within that association.
-The procedures developed around the Relative ID provide the mechanisms needed to support multiple nested security services on a single VC.
+The Relative ID is used to identify the security association to which a SSIE SAS belongs, and to provide a means of specifying the order in which SSIE SASs will be processed within that association.
+The procedures developed for processing the Relative ID provide the mechanisms needed to support multiple nested security services on a single VC.